A rich and vibrant Spanish program.

 An interdisciplinary and global curriculum

-Spanish majors and minors study a rich offer of cultural and social topics with faculty from Spain, Argentina, Chile, and the United States.
+Spanish majors and minors study a rich offer of classes with faculty from Spain, Argentina, Puerto Rico, Chile, and the United States.

 Classes include language and culture, literature, film, art history, current events and politics, linguistics, translation, gender studies, and more.